 There’s nothing quite like starting your day with a delicious, steaming cup of coffee; it's comforting, energizing, and also has an impressive array of health benefits.

 However, some people just don’t like the taste of plain black coffee and prefer to change up the flavor with cream or sugar.
 But the sad truth is, cream and sugar are not making your cup of coffee any healthier.
 They’re also just plain boring.

 So, we’re here to help you spice up your morning routine with some alternatives that will make your coffee tastier AND healthier.

-Here are nine unorthodox ideas for what to add to coffee - beyond cream and sugar.
+Here are 9 unorthodox ideas for what to add to coffee—beyond cream and sugar.
 Because you’re much more interesting than that, right?